 Greensburg is a somewhat small city located in the state of Indiana.
 With a population of 11,891 people and four constituent neighborhoods, Greensburg is the 73rd largest community in Indiana.

-When you are in Greensburg, you'll notice that it is more blue-collar than most other communities in America.
-38.01% of Greensburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Greensburg is a city of production and manufacturing workers, sales and office workers, and professionals.
-There are especially a lot of people living in Greensburg who work in office and administrative support (9.57%), sales jobs (9.39%), and management occupations (7.72%).
+Because occupations involving physical labor dominate the local economy, Greensburg is generally considered to be a blue-collar town.
+41.90% of the Greensburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Greensburg is a city of production and manufacturing workers, professionals, and sales and office workers.
+There are especially a lot of people living in Greensburg who work in management occupations (9.61%), office and administrative support (9.59%), and sales jobs (5.68%).

 Also of interest is that Greensburg has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Greensburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greensburg residents report their race to be White, followed by Asian.
-Important ancestries of people in Greensburg include Irish, English, Italian, and French .
+Important ancestries of people in Greensburg include German, Irish, English, Italian, and European.

 The most common language spoken in Greensburg is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include German/Yiddish and Polish.